 Figure 4 displays the DIF plot based on the respondents' status and level of formal education.
 In terms of this factor, nine items are identified having significant differences; 1) teachers as one of the groups of respondents, compared to other groups of respondents, tend to strongly disagree with item 13 (using the technology of renewable energy can endanger surrounding animals) and item 16 (using the technology of renewable energy can endanger surrounding people); 2) teachers, compared to other groups of respondents, find item 24 important (the availability of power consumption all the time from the use of renewable energy technology).
-Item 25 (using the technology of renewable energy is not dangerous to plants), item 26 (using the technology of renewable energy is not dangerous to animals), and item 27 (using the technology of renewable energy is not dangerous to plants), item 30 (concerning about the effects of global warming on the environment), item 31 (knowledge of global warming), item 32 (doing many activities to protect the environment), and item 33 (believing that global warming is now occurring), it is revealed that junior and senior high school students do not concern about the effects of global warming, rarely do activities that can protect the environment, and do not believe that global warming is taking place today.
+Item 25 (using the technology of renewable energy is not dangerous to plants), item 26 (using the technology of renewable energy is not dangerous to animals), and item 27 (using the technology of renewable energy is not dangerous to people) are not that essential for junior high school students; 3) for item 30 (concerning about the effects of global warming on the environment), item 31 (knowledge of global warming), item 32 (doing many activities to protect the environment), and item 33 (believing that global warming is now occurring), it is revealed that junior and senior high school students do not concern about the effects of global warming on the environment, have limited knowledge of global warming, rarely do activities that can protect the environment, and do not believe that global warming is taking place today.

 Figure 5 shows the result of item DIF based on gender.
 Based on gender, there are 10 items identified having significant differences.
 Female respondents, compared to the male, find it difficult to agree with item 14 (using the technology of renewable energy can suffice power consumption for everyone), item 16 (using the technology of renewable energy is not dangerous to surrounding people), and item 18 (using the technology of renewable energy is not dangerous to surrounding plants).
 Nevertheless, it is way more difficult for male respondents, than the female, to go with item 19 (using the technology of renewable energy will cause serious environmental issues in the future).
-In contrast, male respondents, compared to the female, believe that item 25 (using the technology of renewable energy is not dangerous to surrounding plants), item 27 (using the technology of renewable energy is not dangerous to surrounding plants), and item 28 (using the technology of renewable energy does not give bad effects on global warming), and item 29 (respecting friends who appreciate the environment) are very important.
+In contrast, male respondents, compared to the female, believe that item 25 (using the technology of renewable energy is not dangerous to surrounding plants), item 27 (using the technology of renewable energy is not dangerous to surrounding people), item 28 (using the technology of renewable energy does not give bad effects on global warming), and item 29 (respecting friends who appreciate the environment) are very important.

 Fig. 5 Person DIF plot based on Gender.
-Series1 = Female, Series2 = Male.
+Seriesl = Female, Series2 = Male.